PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Experiments

+We compute the false alarm rate in terms of \emph{false-prediction} and \emph{false-location} alarms.
+The \emph{false-prediction alarms} are the timestamps that correspond to states wrongly identified as anomalous during normal execution.
+The \emph{false-location alarms} are the timestamps that correspond to states that are identified as anomalous, but with failures wrongly located in non-anomalous nodes, during failing execution.
+The lower the false alarm rate of either types is, the higher the reliability of the prediction is.

+We compute prediction earliness as the number of timestamps between the first true prediction and the observed system failure, that is, the time interval for activating a healing action before a system failure.
+We compute the stability as the true positive rate after the first prediction, that is, the ratio between predictions after the first true prediction and timestamps before the observed system failure.
+Intuitively, the stability indicates the continuity in correctly reporting the failing component in the presence of error states.

-\textit{RQ2} investigates the advantages and limitations of training without failing executions. \prevent trains models with data from normal (non-failing) executions only, while \emph{supervised} techniques rely on training with both normal and failing executions.
-The nonnecessity of training with failing execution extends the applicability of \prevent with respect to \emph{supervised} techniques. \prevent discriminates failure-prone conditions as executions that significantly differ from observations at training time, while \emph{supervised} techniques can identify only failures of types considered during training.
-As a result, \prevent is failure-type agnostic, that is, it can predict failures of any types, while \emph{supervised} techniques foster effectiveness by limiting the focus on specific types of failures.
-We answer \textit{RQ2} by comparing both \preventEnergy and \preventAnomaly with \premise, a state-of-the-art supervised approach that we studied in the last years and successfully applied in industrial settings~\cite{Mariani:PreMiSE:JSS:2020}, in terms of true positive, true negative, and false alarm rates.
+\textit{RQ2} investigates the advantages and limitations of training without failing executions. \textsc{Prevent}\xspace trains models with data from normal (non-failing) executions only, while \emph{supervised} techniques rely on training with both normal and failing executions.
+The non-necessity of training with failing execution extends the applicability of \textsc{Prevent}\xspace with respect to \emph{supervised} techniques. \textsc{Prevent}\xspace discriminates failure-prone conditions as executions that significantly differ from observations at training time, while \emph{supervised} techniques can identify only failures of types considered during training.
+As a result, \textsc{Prevent}\xspace is failure-type agnostic, that is, it can predict failures of any types, while \emph{supervised} techniques foster effectiveness by limiting the focus on specific types of failures.
+We answer \textit{RQ2} by comparing both \textsc{Prevent$_A$}\xspace and \textsc{Prevent$_E$}\xspace with \textsc{PreMiSe}\xspace, a state-of-the-art supervised approach that we studied in the last years and successfully applied in industrial settings~\cite{Mariani:PreMiSE:JSS:2020}, in terms of true positive, true negative, and false alarm rates.